bernatferragut/FutureWeb-blog/visual.md

 ![IMAGE](/images/VFX1.jpg)

-> I have been Lead 3D Previz/Layout in diverse AAA 3D Stereoscopic Films so I understand well how Stereoscopy is created.
+> I have been 3D Lead 'Previz/Layout' in diverse AAA 3D Stereoscopic Films so I understand well how 3D and Stereoscopy works.

 ## Design

 ![IMAGE](/images/DESIGN1.jpg)

-> I have been done Renders for Engineers, Architects and Industrial designers for years mainly with Maya Autodesk.
+> I have been making Renders for Engineers, Architects and Industrial designers for years mainly with Maya Autodesk.

 ## Arch

 ![IMAGE](/images/ARCH1.jpg)

-> I have been designed and built 2 Eco Houses and the inside furniture.
-Real work from conception to product.
+> I have designed and built 2 Eco Houses and some of their inside furniture.
+Real 3D work from conception to product.

 ## Product

 ![PRODUCT](/images/PRODUCT1.jpg)

-> I have been designing products and branding them for several years with very good and happy results.
+> I have been designing products and branding them for several years always with 'simple and clean' design in mind.

 ## Art

 ![IMAGE](/images/ART1.jpg)

-> When I have time I Print Art.
-The process of bringing from the computer to real paper is very fullfiling.
+> From time to time I get involved in the process of Art Printing.
-> From VR1 to VR2 :)
+> The process of bringing from the computer to real paper is very fullfiling.
+From VR1 to VR2 :)